BryanWilhite/nodejs/README.md

 ## node (>= 6)

-Aurelia is so cutting-edge that it requires versions of Node.js® that are not available ‘by default’ through the _default_ apt-get repositories and the _default_ Chocolatey package(s).
+Aurelia is so cutting-edge that it requires versions of Node.js® that are not available ‘by default’ through the _default_ `apt-get` repositories (and, by the way, [the available Chocolatey packages](https://chocolatey.org/packages?q=nodejs)).

 To install node 6.x on Ubuntu bash (Windows or Linux), run: